Futsch1/image-sieve/README.md

 ![Screenshot](doc/screenshot.png?raw=true "ImageSieve")

-ImageSieve aims to help in the process of sorting through images taken by several people with several devices and collect the images worth keeping in a folder structure suitable for achiving or to eliminate potential duplicates or irrelevant images from a folder structure.
+ImageSieve aims to help in the process of sorting through images taken by several people with several devices and collect the images worth keeping in a folder structure suitable for archiving or to eliminate potential duplicates or irrelevant images from a folder structure.
 The tool runs on Windows, Linux and macOS.

 ## Features
 - Browse images in jpg, tiff or png format and videos in mp4, avi and mts format from a folder structure in the order of their creation